Policies and Guidelines

 Job priority is given to students in need of financial assistance as determined by the Financial Aid Office.
-Placement of students to open positions and administration of the University's personnel practices are the responsibility of the Office of Human Resource Management.
+Placement of students to open positions and administration of the University's personnel practices are the responsibility of the Office of Human Resources.

 The number of job opportunities is dependent upon available budget.
 This budget is supported by University funds and off-set by Federal College Work-Study funds.
 The University participates in this program staffing positions on and off-campus.
 Because of the limited number of jobs, guarantees of employment cannot be made.
 Every effort is made, however, to provide as many students as possible the opportunity to interview for open positions.

 Any full-time student enrolled at Duquesne University may apply for on-campus opportunities.
 Priority for interviews is granted to students in greatest need of financial assistance as evaluated by the Financial Aid Office.
 Students determined to be financially eligible receive College Work-Study as part of their Financial Aid package.

 Students who do not meet the financial qualifications of college work-study may apply for limited opportunities in the program.
 The nature of these opportunities is basically temporary such as working during registration or ushering basketball games.